Injection Molding Material Selection Guide

 Polyethylene is a widely used polymer in different forms (HDPE, LDPE) known for its durability and versatility.

-Strengths: Excellent chemical resistance, good impact resistance, low moisture absorption, low cost.
+• Strengths: Excellent chemical resistance, good impact resistance, low moisture absorption, and low cost.

-Weaknesses: Low strength and stiffness, poor UV resistance, limited high-temperature performance.
+• Weaknesses: Low strength and stiffness, poor UV resistance, and limited high-temperature performance.

 4. Polycarbonate (PC)

-Polycarbonate is a strong, transparent thermoplastic with high impact resistance, commonly used for applications requiring clarity and toughness.
+Polycarbonate is a strong, transparent thermoplastic with high impact resistance, used where clarity and toughness are required.

-Strengths: High impact resistance, excellent transparency, good thermal stability, high dimensional stability.
+• Strengths: High impact resistance, excellent transparency, good thermal stability, and high dimensional stability.

 5. Polyamide (Nylon)